Corionis/ELS/artifacts/document/ideas.md

 ## Assumptions
- * The exact locations of the contents of each library is not known at the beginning of a volmonger run.
+ * The exact locations of the contents of each library is not known at the beginning of a VolMonger run.
  * A directory of only one collection or the other will be modified between mongings.
    - If a .volmonger exists on both it is a conflict